 Anagnost says that Forma's services and tools will have workflows and delivery processes familiar to most contractors and designers, while also being able to use the manufacturing workflows and methods that some more advanced general contractors and specialty contractors now use.
 "Don't interpret it as these islands that are floating in different seas.
 No, they're all actually floating in the same lake.
 They all talk to each other and they will all share functionality."

-The move to a distinct cloud platforms comes as Autodesk is facing pressure from more than 600,000 architects who believe development of the company's design tools, particularly Revit, has not kept up to take advantage of modern computing power.
+The move to a set of distinct cloud platforms comes as Autodesk is facing pressure from more than 600,000 architects who believe development of the company's design tools, particularly Revit, has not kept up to take advantage of modern computing power.
 Two separate groups of European and Nordic architects have sent open letters to Anagnost saying their design process is hampered by having to use time-consuming work-arounds to accomplish what they need to do in Revit and other Autodesk design tools.

 While maintaining that Autodesk does not necessarily agree with most of the demands in the letters, the company's position is that it takes customer feedback seriously, Anagnost said, "The one thing we do agree with is the graphics pipeline in Revit needs to be matured, and that's part of our standardizing on USD )universal scene description, a file format that allows users to interchange and augment arbitrary 3D scenes that may be composed of many elemental assets), so, that is absolutely going to get better," he said.